THEOLOGY

 "The world is tired of metaphysical assertions; what’s wanted are the possibility of this science, the sources from which certainty could be derived in it, and sure criteria for distinguishing truth from the dialectical illusion of pure reason."
 (Text)/(AA IV:377)

-By distinguishing between empirical truth, logical truth and transcendental truth, Kantian theology shows how the connection between cause and effect is thought by reason a priori.
+By distinguishing between transcendental truth, logical truth, and empirical truth, Kantian critique shows how the connection between cause and effect is thought through reason a priori.

 Theos